ucb-dataj/2018/md/index.md

 ### Disability accommodations

-If you need disability-related accommodations in this class, if you have emergency medical information you wish to share with the instructor, or if you need special arrangements in case the building must be evacuated, please inform the instructor as soon as possible by seeing him after class or making an appointment to visit during office hours.
-If you are not currently listed with DSP (Disabled Students’ Program) but believe that you could benefit from their support, you may [apply online](http://dsp.berkeley.edu/).
+If you need disability-related accommodations in this class, if you have emergency medical information you wish to share with the instructor, or if you need special arrangements in case the building must be evacuated, please inform the instructors as soon as possible by seeing one of us after class or making an appointment to visit during office hours.
+If you are not currently listed with DSP (Disabled Students’ Program) but believe that you could benefit from their support, we encourage you to [apply online](http://dsp.berkeley.edu/).